tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/2/LessonPlan.md

  **Answer**: It makes a decentralized computing and money system available to everyone, powered by everyone.

-* Now let's take this back a bit, what was the first blockchain?
+* Now let's take this back a bit.
+What was the first blockchain?

  **Answer**: Bitcoin!